How to clean your menstrual cup or menstrual disc the right way

 - If using Flex Cup, rethread the pull tab by guiding the looped end through the hole in the bottom of the cup.
 Grip the ring from below the cup and pull until the entire ring has come through.
 You can then adjust the length of the pull tab as needed.
 Pro-tip: Re-threading is easier while the cup is still wet.

-On the go with Flex Biodegradable Wipes
+On the go with Flex Wipes

 If you’re traveling, at work all day, or in a situation that demands you empty and reinsert your cup in a public bathroom, fear not!
-NEW Flex Wipes are the perfect travel companion whether or not you’re on your period.
+Flex Wipes are the perfect travel companion whether or not you’re on your period.
 Use them to discreetly clean your cup in the toilet stall (no awkward trips to the communal sinks) and on your labia, fingers, or any other body parts that could use freshening up.

 P.S.
 Missed our last blog post?
 Learn more about the many uses for Flex Wipes here.